kmooc/edx-documentation/ko_kr/course_authors/source/front_matter/read_me.rst

 *******
-Read Me
+들어가기
 *******

-The edX *Building and Running an edX Course* guide is created using RST_ files and Sphinx_.
+이 문서는The edX *Building and Running an edX Course* guide is created using RST_ files and Sphinx_.
 You, the user community, can help update and revise this documentation project on GitHub::

   https://github.com/edx/edx-documentation/tree/master/en_us/course_authors/source